WGLab/LinkedSV/README.md

 These files contains the data that can be used to visualize the SV evidence.

 LinkedSV will also generate a `images` directory in the output directory.
 The figures showing the evidence of the SV are under this directory.
+Currently, only the evidence of large SVs (in the `prefix.filtered_large_svcalls.bedpe` file) are plotted.

 ## <a name="Visualization"></a> Visualization of SV calls